GLOBAL MARKETS-Market panic lingers despite unprecedented Fed support

 Globally, analysts are dreading data on weekly U.S. jobless claims due on Thursday amid forecasts they could balloon by 750,000 and possibly by more than a million.

-The Fed's moves put pressure on the U.S. dollar, which has risen sharply as the panic-selling drives investors toward the liquidity of the greenback and to dollar-denominated assets.
+The Fed's moves pressured the U.S. dollar, which has risen sharply as the panic-selling drove investors toward the liquidity of the greenback and dollar-denominated assets.

 The buying continued in U.S. Treasuries, for example, and yields fell sharply.